NCBI-Hackathons/NeuroFindeR/README.md

 # NeuroFindeR
 ![alt text](https://github.com/NCBI-Hackathons/NeuroFindeR/blob/master/logo4.png "NeuroFindeR")

-## We developed an unbiased computational strategy to identify distinct populations that presumably represent neurons, glia, debris, and ambient RNA, starting with the Seurat R package.
+## We developed an unbiased computational strategy to determine if cell barcodes with low UMIs contains structured data, potentially representing neural cell types that have relatively silent transcriptomes starting with the Seurat R package.

 # What is NeuroFindeR?

 Overview Diagram

 # How to use NeuroFindeR
+Clone the Repo and run the scritps.
+We are working on homogenizing all of the code and porting everything into R.

 # Software Workflow Diagram